PEO Benefits: How Using a PEO Can Help Your Business

-Every business should have a thorough, up-to-date, and clearly written employee handbook, with legally certified policies that help protect the company.
-A PEO often provides a customized employee handbook, and they may be able to provide you with access to an integrated human resources management system that enables employees to access information about benefits and policies around-the-clock.
+Every business should have a thorough, up-to-date, and clearly written employee handbook to help engage and communicate to employees and protect the company.
+A PEO often provides a customizable employee handbook, and they may be able to provide you with access to an integrated HR management system that enables employees to access information about benefits and company policies around-the-clock.

-Working with a professional employer organization is increasing in popularity as U.S. employers, seeking to emphasize core functions and increase efficiencies, turn to PEOs.
-Whether you're an HR professional looking to streamline administrative tasks so you can focus on more strategic work, or a business owner needing more comprehensive HR management services, experts can provide a unique combination of powerful HR technology and expert support to help you achieve your goals.
+Working with a PEO is increasing in popularity as U.S. employers seek to emphasize core functions and increase efficiencies.
+In fact, 98% of PEO clients said they would recommend a PEO to a small business colleague.2 Whether you're an HR professional looking to streamline administrative tasks so you can focus on more strategic work, or a business owner needing more comprehensive HR management services, PEOs can provide a unique combination of powerful HR technology and expert support to help you achieve your goals.

 2 NAPEO Market Research Tracking Survey Report from December 2021